 Cardiology and Epidemiology

 A study that pooled results from 68 randomized trials with over 230,000 participants offered evidence that taking antioxidant supplements is unlikely to help you live longer -- and in fact, some supplements may even be harmful.

-- Q What vitamins should I take while pregnant?
+- Q What vitamin supplements should I take?

 If your health could use a boost, follow our Action Plans to learn which supplements to consider.